githubnext/gh-aw-test/workflows/test-copilot-mcp.md

 **First, get the current time using the get_current_time tool to timestamp your analysis.**

-Create an issue with title "Hello from Copilot" and a comment in the body saying what the current time is and if you were successful in using the MCP tool
+Create an issue in repository ${{ github.repository }} with title "Hello from Copilot" and a comment in the body saying what the current time is and if you were successful in using the MCP tool

 ### AI Attribution